hkjn/decenter.world/bitcoin.md

 ## Limitations

+The Bitcoin network on average produces a block every 10 minutes, which means that at most fit a handful of transactions can be sent every second, with very large variance and fairly long waits at minimum in how long a specific transaction will need to wait before being mined.
-This system can at most fit a handful of transactions every second, and the average 10 minute block production means that the time to wait until our transaction is mined into a block is fairly long, as well as unpredictable.
-In order to really be certain that we are in control of our bitcoin, we would need to run our own full nodes, and be very good at protecting our private keys, both of which raises the barrier to entry.
+And in order to really be certain that we are in control of our bitcoin, we would all need to run our own full nodes, and be very good at protecting our private keys, both of which raises the barrier to entry.

 Popular mobile wallets for Bitcoin like Copay, Mycelium and Samourai, are using a simplified verification protocol